 Overview of Outreach Events

 Saints Robotics hosts practice scrimmages for FLL teams to see what the qualifier will be like.
-These scrimmages helped the teams prepare for the actual competition and gave them feedback on their projects, core values, and robots.
-We structure it so that it simulates an actual FLL competition, with multiple teams competing, and using the same judging rubrics as are used in the actual FLL competition, helping these teams discover where they currently stand in the competition and how they can improve.
+These scrimmages helped the teams prepare for the actual competition and gave them feedback on their projects, FIRST core values, and robots.
+We structure it so that it simulates an actual FLL competition, with multiple teams competing, and using the same judging rubrics as are used in the actual FLL competition, helping these teams discover where they stand in the competition and how they can improve.

 Mentoring FIRST Teams

 Our team helps to mentor FLL and FTC teams in our area.
 Our volunteers go to these teams’ meetings and aid them in learning how to build a robot, starting with the basics of robot design, and moving to programming and execution.
 We also accompany these teams to the FLL and FTC competition, assisting them when something goes wrong, and teaching them how to work together as a team.
 By mentoring these teams, we are hoping to set them up for success in future STEM clubs like ours.

 December 9-10, 2017: Saints Robotics helped FIRST Washington to host the 3rd annual FIRST Lego League (FLL) qualifier, hosted at Chinook Middle School for the local western Washington FLL teams.
 We helped to set up the competition; preparing the team pits and playing fields.
 During the competition, our members had to judge, direct, and organize over 40 FLL teams.
 We assisted by helping reset fields, manage teams, and take part in judging the teams.
 We even had our own MC, who commentated during the robot competition portion of the event which was split from the judging portion in the morning.
 We did this for both Eastside FLL Qualifiers, helping a total of over 80 teams, providing over 20 volunteers that helped in all aspects of the competition.